 Doctors also ask about possible causes, such as whether people have had any infections or other disorders, whether they may have been exposed to toxins, and whether any family members have had similar symptoms.
 This information gives doctors clues about the cause of symptoms.

-A thorough physical and neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more can help doctors identify the cause.
+A thorough physical and neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more can help doctors identify the cause.
 They evaluate the following:

-Sensation Sensory Nerves When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more —whether people can feel stimuli normally or have any abnormal sensations such as tingling
+Sensation Sensory Nerves When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more —whether people can feel stimuli normally or have any abnormal sensations such as tingling

 What doctors find during the examination may suggest possible causes and the tests that need to be done.